-Tricyclics and beta blockers are two classes of medications clinicians often prescribe to treat anxiety when benzodiazepines (also known as muscle relaxants) like Xanax, Klonopin, Valium, and Ativan, and SSRIs, another first-line treatment for anxiety, are not viable options.
+Tricyclics and beta blockers are two classes of medications clinicians can prescribe to treat anxiety when SSRIs and benzodiazepines (also known as muscle relaxants) like Xanax, Klonopin, Valium, and Ativan, are not viable options for treating anxiety.

 Not only are tricyclics and beta blockers quite different from muscle relaxants, but they are different from one another, too.
-In this article, we explore tricyclics and beta blockers to help you decide which anxiety medication is best for your body chemistry, medical history, and individual needs.
+In this article, we explore tricyclics and beta blockers to help you decide which of the anti-anxiety medications is best for your body chemistry, medical history, and individual needs.

 This article discusses suicide, suicidal ideation, and self-harm.
 If you or someone you know is experiencing suicidal thoughts or is in crisis, contact the Suicide Prevention Lifeline immediately at 800-273-8255

 |Brand/Generic Status||Brand-names and generics available|

 • Tofranil (imipramine hydrochloride)